 The type of park ticket you purchased (or will purchase) has a pretty significant impact on your itinerary.
 Obviously, the length of the ticket has the most apparent impact on your Disney World itinerary.
 From the get go, the length of your ticket determines how many days you have to spend in the parks themselves.

 The type of park ticket you choose impacts whether or not you can visit more than one park a day.
 Only people with Park Hopper tickets or Annual Passes can hop from one park to the next in a single day.
-Anyone with Magic Your Way tickets are limited to visiting one park a day.
+Anyone with 1 park-1 day tickets are limited to visiting one park a day.